 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

-Behind all the lace and schnitzel in Salzburg, hides the sweetest treat in Austria; the Mozartkugel.
+Behind all the lace and schnitzel in Salzburg, hides the sweetest treat in Austria; Mozartkugel or commonly called Mozart Balls.

 Sadly, Master Confectioner Paul Fürst never obtained a trademark for his Mozartkugel.
 With growing popularity and automation, candy companies jumped into the Mozartkugel business hoping to reap some of their own profits.
 Today in Salzburg, there are four Fürst confectionery shops scattered around mostly tourist area, each having lines of customers waiting patiently to buy a bit of chocolate history.
 The Fürst company still makes their Mozartkugel by hand and is the only confectioner allowed to advertise as the “Original Mozartkugeln.”
 Although several other companies claim to duplicate the same recipe as Paul Fürst, they cannot use the phrase, “Original Mozartkugel” in their advertising.

 Today, the Fürst company claims to produce approximately 1.4 million Mozartkugel each year, using the same hand-made techique as their founder.
 When you enter one of their shops, you’ll notice that the air conditioning is quite cool.
 This gives a shelf life to the Mozartkugel of about eight weeks.
 Not that anything sits that long in their store, but it adds to the length of freshness for transporting home by tourists.